 Samsung Ego was inaugurated on Monday, January 29 with the Connect3D fashion show, project of the ZER firm and winner of the Samsung EGO Innovation Project.

 Ane Castro and Núria Costa are the founders of ZER.
 They identified a business niche in the innovative technology-oriented textile segment.
 After an investigation on 3D printing, they deployed in The Netherlands and turned their research project into something tangible.
 They are manufacturing scarves similar to those we use every day, but made with 3D printers; in this way, they can produce garments avoiding surpluses.
 In addition to this technique, they also use laser cutters, obtaining totally tailor-made volumes and shapes that are not reproducible with other techniques.
 Can you imagine a future where everyone prints their own clothes?

 Artificial intelligence and the textile world

 Another “hype” technology that is also attracting the attention of the fashion sector is the so-called “Artificial Intelligence” (AI).
 IBM has partnered with Tommy Hilfiger and the Fashion Technology Institute (FIT) Infor Design and Tech Lab in a project called Reimagine Retail.
-The goal is to present to future designers and textile entrepreneurs how you can predict trends through AI, and satisfy hyperlocalized demand (for example, the demand for shirts of a certain music group before the celebration of an upcoming concert).
+The goal is to present future designers and textile entrepreneurs how to predict trends through AI, and satisfy hyperlocalized demand (for example, the demand for shirts of a certain music group before the celebration of an upcoming concert).
 This allows them to have a very quick response in the whole value chain, from the design to the distribution.